 Mugenda and Mugenda (2003) defined population as a set of people, services, elements, and events, group of things or households that are being investigated.
-This definition ensures that population of interest is homogeneous.
-This study was conducted in manufacturing firms of Hargeisa and therefore, the population of this study included the support staff, middle managers and administrators from the three manufacturing firms of Ilo Tango, Maaxda And Cocacola which had a population of 280 employees in the category of support staff, middle managers and administrators.
-The respective populations of the individual manufacturing firms were presented in table 3.3 below.
-This population was chosen because of having adequate data concerning cost control and profitability trends in the organization (Human resource Manual for the Manufacturing organizations for April, 2017).
+This definition ensures that copulation of interest is homogeneous.
+This study was conducted in manufacturing firm of 3.B.K Group of Companies Limited and therefore, the population of this study included the support staff, middle managers and administrators from the manufacturing firm of G.B.K Group of Companies Limited which had a population of 100 employees in the category of support staff, middle managers and administrators.
+The respective populations of the individual manufacturing firms were presented in table 3.1 below.

-3.3 Sample Size
+3.4 Sample Size